 Unfortunately, nitrifying bacteria are some of the slowest growing bacteria in nature, and the cycling process can take as long as six weeks.
 There are a few things you can do to speed up this process, however.

 Temperature – like most microorganisms, nitrifying bacteria multiply more quickly in warmer conditions.
 Their optimal temperature is between 77-86°F […]

 There are several ways to add ammonia to your system, but honestly, the best is to simply purchase our Cycling Kits.
 They come in 3 sizes – Small (< 100 gallons), Medium (100 – 300 gallons) and Large (300 – 500 gallons).
 They come with all the ammonia you will need to […]

 Once you have your aquaponic system set up and your test kit in hand all you need to do to start the cycling process is add a source of ammonia.
 Traditionally this has been by adding fish and using the ammonia from their waste, but we’re not a big fan of using fish as an […]

 Without being able to see nitrifying bacteria grow, you must have some way of telling where you are in the aquaponics cycling process – typically a four to six-week endeavor.
 Specifically, you must monitor ammonia, nitrite, and nitrate levels as well as pH so that you know […]

 Nitrogen cycling happens in soil and water all around the earth.
-Aquaponics cycling is the natural process of bacteria oxidizing ammonia into nirates.
+Aquaponics cycling is the natural process of bacteria oxidizing ammonia into nitrates.

 The cycling process starts when ammonia is present in your aquaponic system.
-Ammonia (chemical formula NH3) is a compound made of nitrogen and hydrogen.
-Fish […]
+Ammonia (chemical formula NH3) is a compound made of nitrogen […]